-In developing this Intended Use Plan the Department has used the actual FY-22 Title VI Clean Water SRF appropriations of \$1,638,826,000, as well as the FY'22 BIL/IIJA Supplemental General appropriation of \$1,902,000,000, based on EPA's allotment notifications.
-However, none of the associated funds are being obligated in FY-22, but are being carried over for obligation in FY-23 through the FY-23 IUP.
+In developing this Intended Use Plan the Department has used the actual FY-22 Title VI Clean Water SRF appropriations of \$1,638,826,000, the FY'22 BIL/IIJA Supplemental General appropriation of \$1,902,000,000, FY-23 Title VI Clean Water SRF appropriations of \$775,752,358, and the FY'23 BIL/IIJA Supplemental General appropriation of \$2,202,000,000, based on EPA's allotment notifications.

-MDEQ currently utilizes the "standard" cash draw ratio is of 83.3% federal funds and 16.7% state funds, but is considering a change to the cash draw method outlined in 40CFR35.3155(d)(5)(ii) where the entire amount of the required state match will be disbursed on eligible loan projects before any associated capitalization grant funds are drawn; then, the Federal proportional share drawn from the capitalization grant will be 100%.
-If MDEQ determines this approach is appropriate, it will be implemented next FY, and fully described in the FY-23 IUP.
+MDEQ currently utilizes the "standard" cash draw ratio of 83.3% federal funds and 16.7% state funds, but is preparing to implement the alternate approach outlined in 40CFR35.3155(d)(5)(ii) where the entire amount of the required state match will be disbursed on eligible loan projects before any associated capitalization grant funds are drawn; then, the Federal proportional share drawn from the capitalization grant will be 100%.